 VSI-BARTZ Minirhizotron camera systems - Root and mycorrhiza development are key for plant performance and affect many ecosystem and biogeochemical processes.
 Observing the development of root systems is thus key to understand plant performance in natural and production ecosystems (trees and crops), and an important mean to unravel water, carbon and nutrient dynamics of terrestrial ecosystems.
 Non-destructive images of roots and the rhizosphere can be used to determine a variety of parameters (under controlled or abiotic and biotic stress conditions) including root system development, observation of growth and turnover patterns, root distribution per depth (root system architecture, RSA), occurrence of mycorrhizal root tips and hyphae development, and even rhizobia development and soil fauna observations.
 However, observing this "hidden half" of ecosystems is not easy, being covered in the soil.
 Minirhizotron (MR) systems are a qualitative and quantitative observation tool to study root and hyphal growth, longevity and distribution in situ or mesocosms experiments.
 The MR system is based on transparent tubes (MR-T) inserted tightly into manually or mechanically established holes.
 Subsequently an minirhizotron imaging device is inserted into the tube in order to record images of roots and rhizosphere seen through the MR tube walls.
 The images are then recorded and processed by a control unit.
 Capture Full-HD images of living roots and mycorrhizal hyphae in soil to monitor growth, turnover and root system development over multiple seasons with the VSI-Bartz Minirhizotron systems!

 2018 brought about exciting changes both for Vienna Scientific Instruments and the users of minirhizotron camera systems.
 In our quest to provide our customers the best minirhizotron products available we are very pleased to announce that we are now working in conjunction with the long-term MR camera experts at Bartz Technology Corporation, California, USA.
-We have now integrated the advanced VSI hardware MR systems with the convenient, Windows-based ICAP software of BARTZ in the NEW manual MS-190 camera and will, together, continue to provide reliable and affordable MR hardware and software solutions to researchers world-wide.
+We have now integrated the advanced VSI hardware MR systems with the convenient, Windows-based ICAP software of BARTZ in the MS-190 camera system and will, together, continue to provide reliable and affordable MR hardware and software solutions to root and rhizosphere researchers world-wide.